 Over thousands of years the River Dove has carved its way through the massive limestone plateau of Dovedale, creating a deep, sinuous and spectacular gorge.
 The area has been popular with keen anglers since the 17th century, while the Victorian stepping stones across the river are perhaps Dovedale’s most famous feature.

-Stockbridge Common Marsh is situated alongside one of the finest chalk streams in the world and a jewel of Trust ownership: the River Test.
+Stockbridge Common Marsh is situated alongside one of the finest chalk streams in the world the River Test.
 The clear, unpolluted waters are home to a huge array of aquatic insects and fish such as trout and grayling, while the marsh provides an ideal location for riverside walks and picnics.